Product Profile: Activated Carbon

 |Top exporters||Export values in US$ million||Top importers||Import values in US$ million|

-Activated carbon’s demand is high in US, UK, Germany, Japan and South Korea, where it is mainly used for the purification of gold, water and air.
+The demand for activated carbon is high in US, UK, Germany, Japan and South Korea, where it is mainly used for the purification of gold, water and air.
 Global imports of activated carbon are expected to cross the US$ 3 billion mark by 2022, as it is an efficient way of cleansing.

 The low price of coconut shell and higher price realisation of activated carbon in India as well as at global markets has made the industry more attractive.
 However, coconut prices are known to fluctuate and consequently impact competitiveness.
 Their prices were three times the prices in other coconut growing countries between 2017-18 and 2018-19, and have only started declining recently.